open-rmf/rmf-web/README.md

 lerna bootstrap --scope=rmf-dashboard
 ```

+### PostgreSQL
 If you would like to use PostgreSQL, you will also need to install and set it up.
+The defaults are for PostgreSQL to be listening on 127.0.0.1:5432.

-### Docker
+#### Docker
 We can use Docker to quickly bring up a PostgreSQL instance.

 Install docker: `https://docs.docker.com/engine/install/ubuntu/`